strivedata/react-apollo7/README.md

 <br><a name="structure"></a>Structure
 ------
-Since React apollo7 uses [React apollo7]() which is a heavily customized version of the [React Slingshot](https://github.com/coryhouse/react-slingshot) starter kit you have similar file structure with a few additional files and folders.
+Since React apollo7 is a heavily customized version of the [React Slingshot](https://github.com/coryhouse/react-slingshot) starter kit you have similar file structure with a few additional files and folders.
 We like to handle most of the configuration for linting and stuff in separate config files instead of putting all it into the package.json manifest.
 ```yaml
 .